Therapist #1: An occupational therapist (OTR) with 3 months of experience and a master’s degree.

 I know parents have to look out for their children and only want the very best, so I can’t even blame those that use certain credentials as their gauge.
 But honestly, there are benefits to ALL levels of experience.

-Those new graduates are ridiculously gung-ho, ready to “fix” everyone they meet.
+Those new graduates are fantastically gung-ho, ready to find a solution for everyone they meet.
 I remember that feeling.
 I was going to change the world, one child at a time.
-No goals were unreachable; nothing had jaded me to limited progress, lack of parent follow through, and all that other real world sadness.
+No goals were unreachable; nothing had jaded me like limited progress, lack of parent follow through, and all that other real world sadness.

 Plus they all seem to have so much energy.
 Where do they get that?
 These are the therapists that spend their weekends crafting the latest treatment tools from shoe boxes, rubber bands and PVC pipe.
 Hey, don’t forget I do that every once and a while too…

-So then, what is one of the biggest differences between an experienced therapist and a new graduate?
+So then, what might actually differentiate an experienced therapist and a new graduate?

 Opinions and preferences.

-All those things they taught us in school?
+All those suggestions they gave us in school?
 I’ve tried them out in the real world and decided which ideas I liked and which ones were junk.
-It’s a big difference between the promises and theories they teach you and practical real-life applications.
+It’s a big difference between the promises and theories you are tought and practical real-life applications.

 More experienced therapists have also had additional training in specialized programs due to the fact that we are required to complete around 15 hours of continuing education each year.